 - In some cases, a business may have equipment but no attributable income or income but no taxable equipment, depending on situs of the business activity or equipment.

 - Business Tax staff may contact you for additional information to properly classify the business activity.

 - Registration for a new business is accepted online.

-- Contractors registered with the Virginia Department of Professional and Occupational Regulation should provide a copy of their current state license and a copy of the Contractor's Certification of Workers' Compensation Insurance Acknowledgement letter.
+Contractors must register with the Virginia Department of Professional and Occupational Regulation (DPOR) and should provide a copy of their current state license or license number, and a copy of the Contractor's Certification of Workers' Compensation Insurance Acknowledgement letter.

 - Fax to 703-777-0263